dmbarbour/glas/docs/GlasCLI.md

 ## Bootstrap

 Pre-bootstrap implementations of the glas executable might support only a limited subset of the effects API, such as console IO, an in-memory database, and perhaps the HTTP interface.
 To work within these limits, I propose to bootstrap by writing an executable binary to standard output then redirecting to a file.

+Assuming a suitable definition, we could develop the compiler within the glas system.

     # build
-    /usr/bin/glas --run glas-binary > /tmp/glas
+    ~/.glas/bin/glas --run glas-bin > ~/.glas/tmp/glas
-    chmod +x /tmp/glas
+    chmod +x ~/.glas/tmp/glas

     # verify
-    /tmp/glas --run glas-binary | cmp /tmp/glas
+    ~/.glas/tmp/glas --run glas-bin | cmp ~/.glas/tmp/glas

     # install
-    sudo mv /tmp/glas /usr/bin/
+    sudo mv ~/.glas/tmp/glas ~/.glas/bin/glas

 It is feasible to support multiple targets through the configuration.
 Also, very early bootstrap might instead write to an intermediate C file or LLVM that we then compile further.
 However, I do hope to eventually bootstrap directly to OS-recognized executable binary.

+## Filesystem Setup

+Although it is feasible to install glas globally, I think it would be better to install glas on a per-user basis, e.g. `~/.glas/bin/glas` in Linux with suitable PATH definitions.